zulip/zulip/docs/prod-customize.md

 signups, new error reports, or daily reports on the team's key metrics; this can often spawn discussions in response to the data.

-(2) Streams and Topics.
+## Streams and Topics

 If it feels like a stream has too much traffic about a topic only of interest to some of the subscribers, consider adding or renaming streams until you feel like your team is working productively.